k4pran/Wuchang/Cloudspire.md

 It is cold all year round, residents drink spicy soup to warm them up

 A secret missive was sent in to lower the drawbridge, then when 3 flames light three beacons the rebels would descend upon those inside

+Became wealthy from mining of [[Red Mercury]] and the discovery of how to use it to create monsters